 Traditionally, hearing conservation programmes have been implemented using conventional audiometers.
 As a result there have been many challenges encountered with these screening programs, such as:

 Technological advances in medical care have given rise to digital medical devices that improve the productivity and efficiency of conducting hearing conservation programs.
 As a result, it is advisable for hearing conservation programs to utilise advanced digital devices to facilitate audiometric testing for improved quality control, time- and resource-efficiency, and paperless data management and reporting.

 Using mobile digital audiometers in the occupational hearing health conservation sector has proven to be beneficial in multiple ways.
 Some of the common challenges that are addressed include:

 The introduction of automated testing and smart algorithms on digital audiometers significantly decrease the time required to administer a hearing test.
 Reduced time also results in increased productivity, thereby being able to test more persons in less time.

-One of the main benefits of digitizing hearing tests is a reduction in costs by 50-70% - using ICT solutions that are safer, cheaper and more productive.
+One of the main benefits of digitising hearing tests is a reduction in costs by 50-70% - using ICT solutions that are safer, cheaper and more productive.

-Digital audiometers are operated using a smartphone, computer or tablet interface making it much easier to move around without affecting the calibration of the device and allowing for testing to occur on site or at convenient locations.
-The digitization of the audiometer also allows for testing in environments that do not have access to power and for offline use.
+Digital audiometers are operated using a smartphone, computer or tablet interface making it much easier to move around without affecting the calibration of the device and allowing for testing to occur on-site or at convenient locations.
+The digitisation of the audiometer also allows for testing in environments that do not have access to power and for offline use.